 - Apples: slice in half and sprinkle with cinnamon and brown sugar or drizzle with maple syrup

-- Veggie foil packets: onions in foil as especially delicious—they get soft, sweet and lightly charred, a real treat!
+- Grilled Parmesan Potatoes: potatoes cooked in foil are especially delicious—they get beautifully tender and lightly charred, a real treat!

 Just because it's a barbecue, doesn't mean all the food served needs to be grilled.
 Add grilled veggies to a green salad, couscous or quinoa, make a grilled vegetable sandwich, or grill some pineapple for a pineapple and banana ice cream split!
 Another idea is to toss your grilled veggies with pre-cooked pasta for a main dish or add to a pasta salad.
 Or, serve your grilled veggies inside of scooped out French bread or rolls with some soy or dairy cheese for a grilled veggie sandwich, maybe with a little pesto or vegan mayonnaise.